Head of the office: Furtuna Mehmeti, PhD cand.

-Quality Assuranceinthe AAB aimed at incorporating standards and principles set by the Bologna Process.
-Implementing these standards is seen as a main precondition to achieving a high quality in teaching and scientific work.
+Quality Assurance at AAB aimed at incorporating standards and principles set by the Bologna Process.
+Implementing these standards is seen as the main precondition to achieving a high quality in teaching and scientific work.

 In compliance with AAB’s Strategic Development Plan, in 2005, a Quality Assurance Office was also established.

-To ensure quality teaching, learning, study programs, research and administration in the AABthrough continuous implementation and improvement of quality and to make sure that mechanisms and procedures for achieving quality are functional.
+To ensure quality teaching, learning, study programs, research and administration at the AAB through continuous implementation and improvement of quality and to make sure that mechanisms and procedures for achieving quality are functional.
 Accomplishing this mission is in harmony with the mission of the institution and contributes to accomplishing its vision of being the best non-public university in the country and the region and to produce human resources that will contribute to the development of the local and global community.

-The Quality Assurance Officeis an independent body that is overseen by Senate’s Quality Assurance Committee and reports to the Deputy Rector for Teaching Affairs.Principles underlying the quality assuranceinvolve inclusion of all the stakeholders inside and outside the institution.
+The Quality Assurance Office is an independent body that is overseen by the Senate’s Quality Assurance Committee and reports to the Deputy Rector for Teaching Affairs.Principles underlying quality assurance involve the inclusion of all the stakeholders inside and outside the institution.
 These principles are:

 Respective coordinators have been appointed for each field of study and their tasks are as follows: